Security checks

 -

-It is possible to purchase liquids such as drinks and perfumes at airport shops, in Duty Free stores beyond the security checks, onboard aircraft, and in other EU airports.
-Items purchased at Duty Free shops or onboard flights will be provided in sealed bags by the vendor.
-It is recommended not to open these bags before reaching your final destination.
+Liquids such as beverages and perfumes can also be purchased at airport stores, Duty Free shops beyond security checks, on board aircraft, and at other EU airports.
+Products purchased at Duty Free shops and on board will be provided in sealed bags by the seller, which should not be opened until reaching the final destination.

-Otherwise, if you have connecting flights, any opened liquids may be confiscated at security checks.
+If connecting through other airports, liquids purchased may be confiscated at security checks.

-The list provided is not exhaustive.
-For further information, please contact the airline with which you have booked your flight.
+For further information, passengers are advised to contact the airline with which they booked their flight.

 TRANSPORTING LIQUIDS: REGULATIONS FOR TRANSIT PASSENGERS